vorpalnet/blade/DEVELOPING.md

 different, more type-safe design that requires a subclass binding the config type (`class FooManager extends v3.configuration.SettingsManager<FooConfig>`), and it is not yet the default.
 Use the v2 one unless you have a reason.

+Two rows point at the baseline rather than `v3.*`, which is the direction everything is
+heading: the versioned name is the one that goes away.

 The other exception: **the container-proxy API exists only in v2** (`v2.callflow.Callflow.proxyRequest`). v3 answers the same need with passthru